The Face of Suffrage

 The ‘Face of Suffrage’ artwork, a floor-based, 200 metre-square photo mosaic, is made up of more than 3,700 images of females from across the West Midlands and beyond.
 When viewed from above, it shows Hilda Burkitt, a leading face from the suffrage movement in the West Midlands.
 The image is made up of a combination of historical pictures of women involved in the suffragette movement from the West Midlands in the early 1900s and of females today using photographs submitted by the public be part of the commemoration.

 Evaline Hilda Burkitt was the first suffragette to be forcibly fed – a total of 292 times.
 She had a job at the Birmingham (Women’s Social and Political Union Headquarters), near New Street station, and threw a stone at Prime Minister Asquith’s train as it pulled away, soon after he attended a male-only budget meeting.
 She was then imprisoned at Winson Green prison.
-The artwork was on display until 14th December 2018 – 100 years since some women voted for the first time.

 Years of womens suffrage